peterhadorn/WordPress-YAML-Starter-Theme-wpYAML/README.md

 WP YAML is a lightweight, responsive, almost-blank Wordpress starter theme.
 It is meant to provide a clean starting base with a modular structure for rapid Wordpress website development, especially for developers who are familiar with SASS.

-As the name implies, WP YAML is based on the awesome [YAML CSS framework](http://www.yaml.de) and fully incorprates it.
+As the name implies, WP YAML is based on the awesome [YAML CSS framework](http://www.yaml.de) and fully incorporates all of its wizardry.

 Further thanks go to: